Mitkosa333/job-posting/README.md

 ## Testing

-This project includes a comprehensive testing framework with 105+ tests covering all critical functionality.
+This project includes a comprehensive testing framework with 129+ tests covering all critical functionality including the new contact tracking features.

 ### Test Framework
 - **Jest** - Main testing framework with TypeScript support